 Normalize Raw Data Relative to Baseline (Overrides above) Baseline normalization eliminates many of the artifacts associated with raised baseline by calculating the raw data baseline and subtracting it from the raw data.
+Baseline normalization also significantly improves the accuracy of allele/artifact identification and peak heights when analyzing with a low analytical threshold (e.g., below 150 on files produced with the 3100 Genetic Analyzer).
 Selecting this preset causes OSIRIS to calculate a dynamic baseline and normalize the raw data with respect to it.
 Peaks are refit with respect to the new raw data and the usual artifacts are called.
 The critical artifact notices triggered by the “Test Adjusted Signal Heights…” parameter are not used with this option.
 Selecting this parameter causes “Test Adjusted Signal Heights…” to be ignored and the critical artifact notices not to be triggered by that option.
 The effect is to subtract the calculated dynamic baseline from the raw data before detecting alleles and artifacts.

-Baseline Estimation Threshold (In RFU; 1+; Default larger than 5 RFU) is the height below which fit curves will be considered to be zero for the purpose of delineating raw data sample intervals.
-Extremely low values restrict sample intervals.
-Extremely high values may give inaccurate baseline sampling data.
+Baseline Estimation Threshold (In RFU; 1+; Default larger than 5 RFU) is the height below which analyzed fit curves will be considered to be zero for the purpose of delineating raw data baseline sample intervals.
+Extremely low values restrict baseline sample intervals (peaks generally have to be further apart).
+The effect of this is (WHAT’S THE EFFECT?).
+Extremely high values may give inaccurate baseline sampling data, because very small peaks may be considered to be part of the baseline.
+The effect of this could be to over-subtract the baseline from the raw data, making some peaks smaller than they should be.

-Ignore Effects of Negative Relative Baseline – this preset applies to either of the options, “Test Adjusted Signal Heights…” (1) or “Normalize Raw Data…” (2).
-When this is selected, a negative baseline is treated as if it is 0.
+Ignore Effects of Negative Relative Baseline – this preset applies to either of the options, “Test Adjusted Signal Heights…” (1) or “Normalize Raw Data…” (2) When this is selected, a negative baseline is treated as if it is 0.
 When this is unselected, the dynamic baseline is subtracted either from affected peaks (1) or the raw data (2), whether its value is positive or negative.
 If neither preset 1 nor preset 2 is set to “true”, then the setting of this preset is irrelevant to Osiris operations.
 Default = Selected (true).
+The effect of this could be to make peaks that are situated in the “dip” shorter than they are in reality.

 Enable Raw Data Filter For Baseline Normalization Estimation – this preset applies only to the option “Normalize Raw Data…” above.
 It instructs Osiris to filter the raw data before sampling in order to improve baseline estimates, especially in the presence of high noise.
 Once the baseline is estimated, the filtered raw data is discarded.
 The baseline is subtracted from the original raw data and the resulting normalized raw data is input to the analysis algorithms.
 Default = Selected (true).
+WHAT IS THE BENEFIT OF THIS?
+WHEN SHOULD IT BE/NOT BE USED?

 Select Triple Pass Filter (checked)(preferred) or Single Pass Filter (unchecked) – the single pass filter uses a single window width for performing a moving average, which is equivalent to applying a low-pass filter to the raw data.
 In most cases, the single pass filter is satisfactory, but, occasionally, it can introduce a high-frequency artifact into the result.
 The triple pass filter performs a single pass filter three times with three different window widths and is known to prevent the introduction of a high-frequency component into the result.
 Therefore, the triple pass filter is preferred.
+IS THERE A SITUATION WHERE SINGLE PASS WOULD BE PREFERRED?